MassimoPerini/StronglyConnectedComponentsProj/README.md

 ./SCCApp 2 100 2 0.01 0.51 0.01
 ```

-Will run the scc algorithms on several random graphs, generated with 2 to 100 verteces (scattering by 2 units), with edges probability from 0.01 to 0.51 (increasing by 0.01).
+Will run the scc algorithms on several random graphs, generated with 2 to 100 vertices (scattering by 2 units), with edges probability from 0.01 to 0.51 (increasing by 0.01).

 Moreover you can specify the algorithms to compare.
 Checks `./SCCApp --help` or `-h` for the available list.
 To choose them, just pass the same names given by the program help to the `--algorithm` parameter, e.g.: